 Your nose is your most defining facial characteristic—having rhinoplasty or more commonly referred to as a “nose job” removes a distraction that can make a smile seem less beautiful or radiant eyes less becoming

 This procedure reshapes the nose to make it more complementary, creating greater symmetry, balance and harmony among the rest of your facial features.
 Rhinoplasty is by far the most complex cosmetic procedure; your results depend heavily on having the best rhinoplasty surgeon with the right skills and knowledge.

 Having performed thousands of these procedures over the course of 25 years, Dr. Farrior is one of the most experienced rhinoplasty specialists in the world.
 Facial plastic surgeon Dr. Farrior strives to deliver the best rhinoplasty Tampa has to offer.
 Book a personalized consultation with Dr. Farrior today to see how rhinoplasty in Tampa can transform the way you look and feel about yourself.

 Our practice has been helping patients make life-changing transformations for over 25 years.

-As you begin your research, the following facts should help you better understand the procedure as well as how to select a facial plastic surgeon.
+As you begin your research, the following facts should help you better understand the procedure as well as how to select a facial plastic surgeon in Tampa.
 We follow you postoperatively for the scheduled period of a year and prefer to remain in touch for a lifetime.
 Post-op appointments are all included in the initial cost.
 Photos are taken initially at six months and 12 months to measure progress.

 Rhinoplasty is an incredibly collaborative process: